Skip to main content

 In January 2021, PHMSA adopted a process for conducting standards-specific reviews approximately every 2 to 3 years.
 According to PHMSA officials, the new process will ensure that a sufficient review is conducted and that PHMSA makes an appropriate determination about whether to update the standard.

 In February 2022, the Coast Guard issued a final rule amending one of its two regulations for waterfront liquefied natural gas facilities.
 The amended regulation updates the technical standards identified in our report.
-In March 2024, Coast Guard officials explained that the Coast Guard has initiated rulemaking to update the other regulation discussed in our report.
-Officials stated that the Coast Guard is committed to completing the rulemaking but there is no formal timeline to do so.
+In November 2024, Coast Guard officials explained that the Coast Guard is committed to updating the other regulation discussed in our report as part of the Coast Guard's regular rulemaking process.
+However, officials said there is no formal timeline to do so.
 In the meantime, officials stated the Coast Guard allows applicants to propose newer versions of technical standards that the Coast Guard will consider during application review.
 We feel the Coast Guard's actions demonstrate progress toward implementing our recommendation, and we will consider closing the recommendation once the updated rule has been finalized.

 In September 2022, the Coast Guard finalized updates to the Coast Guard's policy "Standards Program For Marine Safety, Security, and Environmental Protection Programs."
 The updated policy, which became effective September 22, 2022, requires the Coast Guard Chief of Standards Evaluation and Development to coordinate a standards-specific review of Coast Guard regulations at least every once every 5 years to confirm the standards' currency and continued applicability.
 We believe the Coast Guard's actions satisfy our recommendation.